 Hello!
 You’re reading my first blog post and that makes me very happy on so many levels. #100DaysNoTV has been a little seed in my mind for a while now.
 But, you know how it is.
 Life has ways of halting progress and, I have to admit, ‘procrastinate’ should have been my middle name… Although – hopefully – not any longer!

 After realising that we were spending quite a bit of time in front of the television in the evenings, my husband and I resolved to find better ways to use our time.
 We cancelled our TV subscription and started to write a list of things that we’d like to try for the first time, as well as things we enjoy and would like to do more regularly.

 Rob and I quickly developed the #100DaysNoTV concept.
 Put very simply, the idea behind this blog is to come up with 100 varied activities and every week (when possible!) select a new one to do, then blog about the experience.
 (Edit: in retrospect, ‘every week’ was a little ambitious 😉 )

 What is on the list?

-Happily we ended up with a blend of creative, hands-on activities; relaxing, fun ways to unwind; and a number of more involved mini-projects.
+Happily, we ended up with a blend of creative, hands-on activities; relaxing, fun ways to unwind; and a number of more involved mini-projects.

 Most will be a single day or evening activity, but some will take days or even weeks to complete.
-Rob and I will do many of them together and on occasion we will involve our two young boys.
+Rob and I will do many of them together and on occasion we will involve our two children.
 I will introduce you to some of my friends along the way too, when we do the activities that they have inspired me to try.